Aydin-ab/ray-aydin/doc/source/ray-core/fault_tolerance/objects.rst

 ======================

-A Ray object has both data (the value returned when calling ``ray.get``) and metadata (e.g., the location of the value).
+A Ray object has both data (the value returned when calling ``ray.get``) and metadata (for example, the location of the value).
 Data is stored in the Ray object store while the metadata is stored at the object's **owner**.
-The owner of an object is the worker process that creates the original ``ObjectRef``, e.g., by calling ``f.remote()`` or ``ray.put()``.
+The owner of an object is the worker process that creates the original ``ObjectRef``, for example, by calling ``f.remote()`` or ``ray.put()``.
 Note that this worker is usually a distinct process from the worker that creates the **value** of the object, except in cases of ``ray.put``.